Installing Components for Line Module Redundancy

-See ERX System Basics Configuration Guide, Chapter 5, Managing Line Modules and SRP Modules for information about the halt command.
+See E-Series System Basics Configuration Guide, Chapter 5, Managing Line Modules and SRP Modules for information about the halt command.

-Warning: Turn off the ERX system before you install the redundancy midplane.
-Working inside the ERX system when it is on can lead to electric shock and serious burns.
+Warning: Turn off the E-series router before you install the redundancy midplane.
+Working inside the router when it is on can lead to electric shock and serious burns.

 - Remove the I/O modules from the slots that the redundancy midplane will span.

 - Place the redundancy midplane in the chassis so that it rests against the guides below the chassis midplane (see Figure 5-7).